We Are What We Remember

-All of this is by way of prelude to a remarkable law in today’s parsha.
-It tells us that first-fruits were to be taken to “the place God chooses,” i.e. Jerusalem.
-They were to be handed to the priest, and each was to make the following declaration:
+There is a remarkable law in Ki Tavo.
+It tells us that first-fruits were to be taken to “the place God chooses,” i.e., Jerusalem.
+They were to be handed to the priest, and he who brought the offering was to then make the following declaration:

-We know this passage because, at least since Second Temple times it has been a central part of the Haggadah, the story we tell at the Seder table.
+We know this passage because, at least since Second Temple times, it has been a central part of the Haggada, the story we tell at the Seder table.
 But note that it was originally to be said on bringing first-fruits, which was not on Pesach.
-Usually it was done on Shavuot.
+Usually they were delivered for Shavuot.

 Jews have told the story of who we are for longer and more devotedly than any other people on the face of the earth.
 That is what makes Jewish identity so rich and resonant.
 In an age in which computer and smartphone memories have grown so fast, from kilobytes to megabytes to gigabytes, while human memories have become so foreshortened, there is an important Jewish message to humanity as a whole.
 You can’t delegate memory to machines.
 You have to renew it regularly and teach it to the next generation.
 Winston Churchill said: “The longer you can look back, the further you can see forward.”
 Or to put it slightly differently: Those who tell the story of their past have already begun to build their children’s future.